 Get active in and around Craflwyn and Beddgelert

 You can take your pick from a number of walks and trails around the area.
-From gentle, riverbank strolls through to the full ascent of Snowdon, there’s a path for walkers of all levels and ambition.
+From gentle, riverbank strolls through to the full ascent of Snowdon, there’s a path for all abilities.